DPDK/dpdk/doc/guides/prog_guide/i40e_ixgbe_igb_virt_func_drv.rst

 SR-IOV device assignment helps a VM to attach the real device, taking advantage of the bridge in the NIC.
 So VF-to-VF traffic within the same physical port (VM0<->VM1) have hardware acceleration.
 However, when VF crosses physical ports (VM0<->VM2), there is no such hardware bridge.
-In this case, the Intel® DPDK PMD PF driver provides host forwarding between such VMs.
+In this case, the DPDK PMD PF driver provides host forwarding between such VMs.

 Figure 13 shows an example.
-In this case an update of the MAC address lookup tables in both the NIC and host Intel® DPDK application is required.
+In this case an update of the MAC address lookup tables in both the NIC and host DPDK application is required.

 In the NIC, writing the destination of a MAC address belongs to another cross device VM to the PF specific pool.
-So when a packet comes in, its destination MAC address will match and forward to the host Intel® DPDK PMD application.
+So when a packet comes in, its destination MAC address will match and forward to the host DPDK PMD application.

-In the host Intel® DPDK application, the behavior is similar to L2 forwarding, that is, the packet is forwarded to the correct PF pool.
+In the host DPDK application, the behavior is similar to L2 forwarding, that is, the packet is forwarded to the correct PF pool.
 The SR-IOV NIC switch forwards the packet to a specific VM according to the MAC destination address which belongs to the destination VF on the VM.